-Pork shares will be available for collection from Ipswich in June 2017, dates to be confirmed.
-Our pork shares are available to anyone willing to make the trip to beautiful Suffolk to collect them – you don’t need to be a member of our Community Supported Agriculture Scheme!
+Our last pork shares were available in June 2017 to anyone willing to make the trip to beautiful Suffolk to collect them – you don’t need to be a member of our Community Supported Agriculture Scheme!

 This really is unlike any other pork you’ve tried!